usystems/webling-plugins/README.md

 }
 ```

-A Weblig plugin consists of two parts: the _configuration_ and the _custom elements_:
+A Webling plugin consists of two parts: the _configuration_ and the _custom elements_:

 ### The Plugin configuration

 The plugin must be a valid ES Module.
-The plugin configuration is exported as the default export and must implement the
+The plugin configuration is an object exported as default and must implement the
 [`IWeblingPlugin`](https://github.com/usystems/webling-plugins/blob/main/types/IWeblingPlugin.ts#L87) interface.
 It must
 contain the following keys: